lancemonotone/theme-n1/wp-content/plugins/sg-security/readme.txt

 }
 `

-You can change the location of 2FA encryption key file using SGS_ENCRYPTION_KEY_FILE_PATH constant defined in wp-config.php file.
-Make sure to use full path to the file.
+You can change the location of the 2FA encryption key file using SGS_ENCRYPTION_KEY_FILE_PATH constant defined in wp-config.php file.
+Make sure to use the full path to the file.
 Example:

 `
 // Custom path to SG Security Encryption key file.